awslabs/aws-iam-generator/README.md

       - parent
 ```

-Our `group:` field is the name of a group.
+Our `groups:` field is the name of a group.
 This can be a name that already exists, or is in the config.yaml file.
 Existing groups just need to be the name of the group, not an ARN.

 ### `groups:` section